The Bounty Teacher's Guide

 Lesson Three covers the period between 1675-1760, spanning what are known as the Six Anglo-Abenaki Wars.
 These conflicts (with the exception of the first, which we refer to as Pometacomet’s Resistance/King Philip’s War) were largely fought between colonial English and French forces for control of what is today northern New England and Eastern Canada.
 Both sides deployed divide-and-conquer strategies, recruiting Indigenous allies and fighters with promises of payments and protection.
 Wabanaki and other Indigenous peoples mounted campaigns of resistance against increasing settler colonial encroachment, dispossession, punitive laws, and violations of vital resources, including hunting, fishing and subsistence lands.

 There were incalculable thousands of Wabanaki captives, killings, and victims of scalping during this period when thousands of soldiers and militia rangers participated in bounty expeditions.
-Bounty acts issued, for killing and capturing Wabanaki children, women, and men, resulted in payments and land grants of over £9,000 and hundreds of thousands of acres granted to countless individuals and their families.
+Bounty acts issued for killing and capturing Wabanaki children, women, and men resulted in payments and land grants of over £9,000 and hundreds of thousands of acres granted to countless individuals and their families.

 In addition, this lesson includes research proving that land all over the Dawnland was granted to individual soldiers who fought Wabanaki people and to those who scalped them.
 It also shows that land was granted to groups of soldiers (and their heirs) who fought Wabanaki people and scalped them to establish settler towns.